OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

 The model is now ready to run using the ``mxRun`` function, and the output of the model can be accessed from the ``@output`` slot of the resulting model.
 A summary of the output can be reached using ``summary()``.

 These models may also be specified using paths instead of matrices.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Path.html#factoranalysis-path-specification>`_ for path specification of these models.
+See :ref:`factoranalysis-path-specification` for path specification of these models.